martavp/pypsa-in-prime/README.md

 22. VS Code

+#### VS code must be installed on your local computer, not on prime ####

 [Visual Studio Code](https://code.visualstudio.com/) is a handy tool when working on the PRIME.
 It allows you to have your file explorer, [python editor](https://code.visualstudio.com/docs/python/python-tutorial), and terminal in one window.
 Install the [Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh) to connect with PRIME.

+If you experience issues with connecting VScode to prime, try setting the option "Remote.SSH: Lockfiles in Tmp" to true (check the box).

 23. Avoid entering password when connecting to PRIME